gawbul/pyEnsemblRest/README.rst

 .. code:: python

-  from ensemblrest import EnsemblRest ensRest = EnsemblRest(base_url='http://localhost:3000') # setup rest object to point to localhost server.
+  from ensemblrest import EnsemblRest
+  # setup rest object to point to localhost server.
 The 3000 stands for REST default port
+  ensRest = EnsemblRest(base_url='http://localhost:3000')

 You may also provide proxy server settings in the form of a dict, as follows:

 .. code:: python

-  from ensemblrest import EnsemblRest ensRest = EnsemblRest(proxies={'http':'proxy.addres.com:3128', 'https':'proxy.address.com:3128'}) # setup rest object to point to localhost server
+  from ensemblrest import EnsemblRest
+  # setup rest object to point to a proxy server
+  ensRest = EnsemblRest(proxies={'http':'proxy.addres.com:3128', 'https':'proxy.address.com:3128'})

 EnsEMBL has a rate-limit policy to deal with requests.
 You can do up to 15 requests per second.
 You could wait a little during your requests:

 .. code:: python

   from time import sleep
-  sleep(1) # sleep for a second so we don't get rate-limited
+  # sleep for a second so we don't get rate-limited
+  sleep(1)

 Alternatively this library verifies and limits your requests to 15 requests per second.
 Avoid to run different python processes to get your data, otherwise you will be blacklisted by ensembl team.
 If you have to do a lot or requests, consider to use POST supported endpoints, or contact ensembl team to add POST support to endpoints of your interest.